rhouldin/getting-cleaning-data-course-project/README.md

     df <- read.csv("UCI HAR Dataset Avg.csv")

-## Instructions for recreating the condensed dataset.
+## Instructions for Recreating the Condensed Dataset

 1. Clone this repository into a local directory.